fastify/fastify-bearer-auth/Readme.md

 *fastify-bearer-auth* exports a standard [Fastify plugin][fplugin].
 This allows you to register the plugin within scoped paths.
 Therefore, you could have some paths that are not protected by the plugin and others that are.
-See the *Fastify* documentation and examples for more details.
+See the [Fastify][fastify] documentation and examples for more details.

 When registering the plugin you must specify a configuration object: